marktsai0316/GbtLinuxFunc_release/README.md

 $ cd Driver
 $ sudo ./uninstall.sh
 ```
-If driver uninstall success, you will get:
+If driver uninstall success, you will get context like as:
 ```sh
 [74908.137850] GbtLinuxFuncdrv: Goodbye, GIGABYTE!
 ```